 By using technology, Stash currently helps over 5 million investors in managing their investment portfolios through fractional shares.
-Fractional shares allow users to own a portion of an entire stock, thus helping retail investors with a small budget to properly diversify their portfolio, despite the limitations of their low account balance.
+Fractional shares allow users to own a portion of an entire stock, thus helping retail investors who may have a small budget to properly diversify their portfolio, despite the limitations of their low account balance.

 With that in mind, Stash presents itself not as a trading platform, but as a long-term investment tool that can help retail investors in achieving their financial goals through saving and investing money in the financial markets.

-Quick Summary: Stash is a subscription-based investment platform that offers an array of services including self-direct investing and automated investing for investors in the United States, with zero trading fees involved.
-Stash offers various plans with monthly fees starting at just $1.
+Quick Summary: Stash is a subscription-based investment platform that offers an array of services including self-direct investing and automated investing for investors in the United States, with no add-on commission fees.
+Stash offers two plans with monthly fees starting at just $3.

 What is Stash?

 The firm offers various plans that aim to fulfill the needs of investors with different financial goals, with monthly fees starting at just $3.

-Although the firm offers other products, including banking and savings, in this article, we will focus on the investing service offered by Stash, which works as a regular trading platform but was conceived for long-term investors rather than active traders.
+Although the firm offers other products, including banking, in this article, we will focus on the investing service offered by Stash, which works as a regular trading platform but was conceived for long-term investors rather than active traders.